 When I was applying for a new job a few years ago I read everything I could find on salary negotiation, a core life skill everyone should know.

-Here are my notes from what I found.
+Here's what I found.
 At the bottom you'll find more links, including ones with word for word scripts on what to say:

 16 Principles to Remember during a Negotiation